-From this lemma, we may show that any finite nonsolvable group has a subset W satisfying the conditions (a) and (b) mentioned above.
-In fact, we will show that the conditions exactly charadcterize the nonsolvability of groups.
+From this lemma, we may show that any finite nonsolvable group has a subset W satisfing the conditions mentioned above.
+We below show this.
+Then, we can immediately obtain our result mentioned in the abstract section.

 The following lemma is obtained by a simple calculation.